-Specifically, through the prioritization process described below on pages 2-4, each project is considered with respect to the contribution it is expected to make to the achievement of the goals, actions and state performance targets adopted by the MCRPC Transportation Policy Committee, or identified in the currently adopted Long Range Metropolitan Transportation Plan2.
-The performance metrics defined in the LRMTP either directly cite or are amended to include the state target once it has been established and adopted by the MPO committees.
+Specifically, projects are considered with respect to the contribution they are expected to make to the achievement of the goals, actions and state performance targets adopted by the MCRPC Transportation Policy Committee, or identified in the Metropolitan Long-Range Transportation Plan 20502.
+The performance metrics defined in the MLRTP 2050 either directly cite or are amended to include the state target once it has been established and adopted by the MPO committees.